top of page

 • 4 min read

-(Update 11/11/2025)
+(Update 05/25/2026)

 The last time the United States declared war was June 4, 1942.
 Surprised?
 You might be more surprised to learn the US took aim at Bulgaria, Hungary and Romania in that war declaration.

 Yet, the US has been warring a whole lot since the end of World War II without declaring war.
-The results of which often lead to a tie on the battlefield and a loss of lives, both literally and figuratively, when the returning military personnel attempt to restart their home lives.
+The results of which often lead to a tie on the battlefield and a loss of lives, both literally in battle and figuratively, when the returning military personnel attempt to restart their home lives.

-Though President Donald J. Trump has forged numerous peace deals, leading some to suggest he should receive the Nobel Peace Prize in 2026, he still found justification to strike three Iranian nuclear facilities, Fordow, Natanz and Isfahan, with bunker buster bombs and cruise missiles this year.
-He also uses the drug war as cover to blow up boats with Venezuelans on them just because he thinks it’s right.
+Though President Donald J. Trump has forged numerous peace deals, leading some to suggest he should receive the Nobel Peace Prize this October.
+He still found justification to strike three Iranian nuclear facilities, Fordow, Natanz and Isfahan, with bunker buster bombs and cruise missiles in June of 2025 and begin a war of choice against Iran this February,

 It is so shameful that US elected "leaders" couldn't find the gumption to declare war after the 9-11 terrorist attacks.